Step 1 : Turn Off Water.

 Step 13: Turn on water and always check for leaks.
 Lester says "check the angle stop valve later as they tend to leak after they have been turned off"

-Use photos to ID your replacement Parts.
-Lester Says "If you left click your mouse you can download the photo and use your photo software to size to full size to to make sure the parts is what you need.
+Use photos to ID your replacement parts.
+Lester Says "If you left click your mouse you can download the photo and use your photo software to size to full size to too make sure the part is what you need.